Don’t have time to read? Then give it a listen.

-It is a key factor based on which you will be judged on in your IELTS Speaking exam.
+It is a key factor based on which you will be judged in your IELTS Speaking exam.

 Having a good vocabulary is not just about knowing lots of words and phrases but also to know how to use them.

 If you use slang in the exam, it might sound inappropriate.
 Like you should say ‘Brilliant!’ or ‘Excellent!’ instead of ‘Wicked!’
 Equally, some words that are extremely informal or old-fashioned are not often used in speaking, and might also sound inappropriate.
-Like, avoid saying ‘’yeah or nah’’.
+Like, avoid saying ‘’Yeah or Nah’’.
 It is informal.
 You should say ‘’yes or no’’

 You can always exploit the vocabulary in the questions.
 For example, you might be asked about a time when you watched a game, and then you can use the vocabulary to talk about how and where you watched the match.

 Or you may be asked to describe a person you admire.
 Then you could describe an athlete and talk about his/her skills and the sports he/she was in.

 Try to use and transfer vocabulary you have learned to other exam questions.

 It is very important as it accurately expresses how you feel, and thus will increase your chances of getting a good score.
 Intonations are used to express emotion and excitement.
 Express the feelings with your voice, pitch, and facial expressions too.